senaite/senaite.core/src/senaite/core/scripts/README.md

 ```
 select [<kind>] <id>          # drill in; <kind> (user/group/plugin) optional
 toggle <n>                    # flip row <n> and re-show the list
+deselect                      # clear the selection (also 'select' with no id)
 ```

 `<kind>` is auto-detected from the id when omitted (e.g. `select pasldap`);